tebru/enum/README.md

         }
     }

-Now you can create a new instance normally or using the static method.
+Now you can create a new instance using the static method.

-    new DirectionEnum('north');
     DirectionEnum::create('north');

 You can also create an instance using the __callStatic magic method.